 As evidenced by his Order of Canada citation, Dwyer has also been active as an educator.
 In addition to his work from 1989-2001 as a sessional instructor at York University in Toronto he has also been a guest lecturer/clinician for leading music music programs in Canada, the U.S., and Europe.
 From 2005-2014 he owned and operated the Phil Dwyer Academy Of Musical And Culinary Arts on Vancouver Island.
 This innovative program brought together some of Canada’s top young music students with an illustrious faculty comprised of many of the leading names in contemporary jazz music.

-In the fall of 2014 Dwyer entered his first year of studies in the Faculty of Law at University of New Brunswick.
+In the spring of 2017 Dwyer graduated from the Faculty of Law at University of New Brunswick.
 He continues to remain active as a musician and also as an advocate for increased public awareness of mental health issues.